tanho63/tanho.ca/content/posts/2020-09-22_advr-learnings/index.md

 - I now understand what a function factory is, and what to do if a function somehow returns me a function instead (as opposed to panicking about it!)
 - I now know about a series of modifiers to help adjust function behaviours (memoise, quietly, safely, possibly) - although I use tryCatch as much as I do these.

-## III - OOP
+## III - Object Oriented Programming

-- I wrote a package that uses S3!
+- I wrote a [package](https://github.com/ffverse/ffscrapr) that uses S3!
 It's cool to minimize the user interface for multiple platforms and the mental load accompanying.
 - I still lean to using the explicit "switch" function a lot instead of writing out a useMethod call.
 May be a habit/pattern worth breaking in the future.
 - I'm now comfortable USING an R6 package - I don't know that I'd reach for an R6 system now but the whole "function$method" thing doesn't scare me anymore
 - S4? wot that